Character sheaves for classical symmetric pairs: General strategy

-In this subsection we classify character sheaves with nilpotent support.
-They exist in the cases we consider only when $\theta$ is inner and one expects that to be the case in general, i.e., it should also hold for exceptional groups.
+In this subsection we classify nilpotent support character sheaves.
+They exist in the cases we consider only when $\theta$ is inner and one expects that it also holds for exceptional groups.